 Not available to buy through our store.

-Below are the strongest indications of Magnolia glauca in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Magnolia glauca in traditional homeopathic usage, not approved by the FDA.

-.
-Sweet Magnolia.
+Sweet Magnolia Grandiflora Magnolia.
 Sweet Bay.
 N. O. Magnoliaceae.
 Tincture of the flowers.

 Our knowledge of Mag. gl. is based on two observations by S. A. Jones and T. F. Allen of the effects of the flowers on three persons.
 The symptoms were these "Sense of great oppression about his chest;" "strong tendency to fainting (these occurred in a man).
 A lady had "Oppression of chest.